jackdoe/programming-for-kids/week-014.md

 pgzrun.go()
 ```
-## [DAY-99] Basics of Basics
+## [DAY-99] Classes; Lists; Functions; Cartesian Coordinates

-Today we talk about classess and instances.
+Today we talk about classes and instances.

-Classess are a bit like the houses you buy in roblox, its just a recepie for a house, and when you buy it you can customize it.
+Classes are a bit like the houses you buy in roblox, its just a recepie for a house, and when you buy it you can customize it.

 If two people have houses made from the same blueprint, we call them instances, they are seperate entities, you can lock one and that does not mean the other is locked.
-One can have a couch the other one doesnt.
+One can have a couch the other one doesn't.

 The blueprint or recipe we call 'class' and the real thing that comes out of it we call 'instance'.